 Another myth is that retirees who have children and grandchildren are happier than those who don’t.
 While that may be true for some, researchers at the University of Greenwich discovered that having children and grandchildren does not affect a retiree’s level of contentment.
 What does have a powerful impact on a retiree’s level of contentment is having a strong social network.
 Those with an active social life and a close group of friends reported much higher satisfaction levels in retirement.
 Therefore, the key to happiness in retirement is having friends- not children and grandchildren.

 While we’re on the subject of retirement, here’s another interesting finding– those who don’t have children may be able to retire earlier than those who do.
-According to some estimates, raising a child from birth until 17 years old will cost about a quarter of a million dollars, depending on where you live.
+In fact, according to a survey of 1,000 parents, the average cost of raising a child in the first year is $13,186.
+Furthermore, according to some estimates, raising a child from birth until 17 years old will cost about a quarter of a million dollars, depending on where you live.
 If you were able to save some of that money, you would be better prepared for retirement earlier in life.

 Will I share these statistics with those who ask about my childlessness?
 Probably not.
 But it’s nice to know the facts and figures behind these myths.
 While having children can be a fulfilling part of life, it isn’t necessary for happiness.